mfichman/coro/README.md

 coro::run(); // runs the coroutine dispatch loop
 ```

-Support for OS X, Windows, and Linux!
+Support for OS X and Windows!